master-of-zen/Av1an/README.md

     -s  --scenes            File to save/read scenes.

-    -x  --extra-split       Size of chunk after which it will be split [default: 240]
+    -x  --extra-split       Size of chunk after which it will be split [default: fps * 10]

     --min-scene-len         Specifies the minimum number of frames in each split.